async-itertools/async-itertools/CONTRIBUTING.md

 - What do we not include?
   - New functionality that isn't yet present for iterators.
   - Variants of existing adapters that are closely tied to scheduling.
-For example, `zip_lazy` that polls the second stream only after it got an item from the first.
+For example, `zip_lazy` that polls the second stream only after it got an item from the first, or the opposite of that.

 ## Submitting code